Optimism & Kindness

 What is Kindness?

-Kindness is defined as being friendly, generous, and considerate—the quality of showing compassion and care toward others without expecting anything in return.
-According to Dr. Jennifer Mascaro, genuine compassion includes "an awareness of another's suffering, a benevolent emotional response to this suffering, and a desire or motivation to help relieve that suffering."
+Kindness is defined as being friendly, generous, and considerate — the quality of showing compassion and care toward others without expecting anything in return.
+According to Dr. Jennifer Mascaro, genuine compassion includes "an awareness of another's suffering, a benevolent emotional response to this suffering, and a desire to help relieve it."

 The "Helper's High"

-When people engage in kind acts, they experience what is known as the "helper's high"—a feeling of euphoria resulting from helping others.
-This occurs because performing acts of kindness triggers the release of:
+When people engage in kind acts, they experience the "helper's high" — a feeling of euphoria resulting from helping others.
+This occurs because kindness triggers the release of:

 • Dopamine — Associated with pleasure and reward